IGSQ/IGSQ-JavaBot/README.md

  - [x] 2FA not functioning as intended - unintended feature
  - [x] Muting causing duplicate entries (fixed, was a Map issue)
  - [x] Resource loading fails (incorrect method used)
- - [ ] Unchecked interaction check for reaction roles
+ - [x] Unchecked interaction check for reaction roles
+ - [ ] Time parsing might have issues

 ## Building and Running